Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 In case of failure storing the data the user will be given the option to start over.
 All the dates must be in the dd-mm-aaaa format.
-For every name stored in the system there can only be 6 names inserted and it cannot contain any digit or special character.
+For every name stored in the system there can only be 6 names inserted, and it cannot contain any digit or special character, neither do the skills nor the jobs.
 An acceptable system failure will occur in the event of the user forcing the system to store information in a format not supported, what will happen nis that the user will have to repeat the action until it´s in a supported format.

 ## Performance